 - The work must be submitted in its final, reader-ready form.
 Advance Reading Copies (ARCs) or galleys are acceptable if bound, reader-ready books are not available to meet the November 16 deadline.

 - The entry submission package consists of the application form, the entry fee ($90 Early Bird through July 31, 2017; $110 thereafter), the author questionnaire, and three bound, reader-ready copies of the work.
 Loose manuscript pages or three-ring binders are NOT acceptable and will neither be acknowledged nor returned.
+Do not affix seals from other competitions to the cover or include promotional material.

 - The application must be completed, payment received, author questionnaire submitted, and books postmarked no later than November 16, 2017.
 If any part of the package is missing by this date, the submission is incomplete and ineligible for the current year's contest.
 However, books that are received after the deadline may be held for the following year's competition.